 Neptune, the farthest planet from the sun, has 14 known moons.
 Almost half of the discoveries took place decades after NASA's Voyager 2 spacecraft swung by the planet and its system, demonstrating just how far telescope technology has progressed.
+(One moon was also spotted in 2013 after being lost for nearly 25 years.)

 Moons of this planet are named for Greek or Roman mythological characters with links to Neptune, Poseidon, or the ocean, according to International Astronomical Union guidelines.
 The irregular satellites are named after the daughters of Nereus and Doris, who were attendants of Neptune.